rudrijoshi/Sample_portfolio/README.md

 You are required to submit BOTH of the following for review:

-* The URL of the deployed application.
+* The URL of the deployed application.: https://rudrijoshi.github.io/Assignment2/

 * The URL of the GitHub repository that contains your code.
-Give the repository a unique name and include a README file that describes the project.
+Give the repository a unique name and include a README file that describes the project.: https://github.com/rudrijoshi/Assignment2/

 - - -
 © 2023 edX Boot Camps LLC.
 Confidential and Proprietary.
 All Rights Reserved.